-No. If you only studied a test, then you would only know what was on the test.
-What if when you re-tested you got different test?
+No and here’s why.
+If people got a test back, they would be tempted to just study the questions they got wrong.
+If you only studied a test, then you would only know what was on the test.
+What if you got a different test when you took it again?

 If you pass a AAAI/ISMA test for the very first time, you have 2 years before you need to get recertified.
 After that, you will need to be re-certified every year.
 Again, read my post on how to get recertified for more info.
 Make a note of when your cert expires.
 If your cert expires, you will have to retake the test again.